Places where I have slept

 Here, two projects illustrate the studio design sequence across the semester.
 Architecture student Hannah Frossard proposed an elevated orthogonal grid of 24 rooms.
 Her room is conceived as a private sensorium with a voyeuristic scenography inspired by a close analysis of Adolf Loos’ spatial and material interior organizations.
 The project turns its back to the street creating an unexpected interior.
 The rich material palette, and the recurrent use of mirrors, make the interior space of the hotel an infinite voyeuristic condition, a rich and endless interior hidden within a banal box (Figures 1 and 2).
 Interior Design graduate student Georges Fares proposed a youth Glam Hostel.
 He invested a significant part of the semester designing a multi-functional textile screen/curtain that serves as a mutable interior partition mechanism.
 Four large communal rooms (12 beds each) are elevated from the ground plane.
 The screen allows each room to be sub-divided according to different levels of occupancy, individual travelers and groups of friends.
 The design of the curtain involved a digital exploration of design issues that dealt with serial variation, digitally derived patterning, and digital fabrication.
 The intricate and multi-faceted felt geometry of the curtain helps with noise absorption.
 Where conventional hotels resort to mediocre art to decorate and fill interior surfaces, the curtains’ sculptural nature make them an integral decorative element of the hostel.
 At the same time, the curtains transform the ordinary architecture of the strip mall by “dressing” its walls and transforming it into an extraordinary and theatrical space (Figure 3).

 When considering the addition of the hotel to the existing socio-economic ecology of the strip mall, students were asked to view the hotel as a social condenser.
 The studio observed how, as fading commercial strip malls have declined in value, businesses owned by the immigrant population have occupied these spaces.
 Despite the general unpopularity of this car-driven typology, in gentrified city centers such as Austin’s, ironically, the rich diversity of small business and “mom and pop stores” populating strip malls, offer residents the closest to a true “urban” experience.
 Within the studio site, a 116.000 sq ft strip mall in north Austin, one can take a shirt to be altered at the local tailor, wait for it to be ready while having lunch in the taqueria next door, and kill some extra time in Kikokuniya specialized Japanese bookstore.
 A Dollar General, a Taiwanese American supermarket chain, a revolving-belt sushi bar, a hairdresser and an H&R block, are other business occupying the lot.
-Within the course programmatic requirements, lodging was to be intrinsically combined with another public or semi-public program of the student’s choosing, to be deployed strategically to activate and enrich the strip mall’s social ecosystem, the neighborhood and the city of Austin.
+Within the course programmatic requirements, lodging was to be intrinsically combined with another public or semi-public program that would contribute to the strip mall’s social ecosystem, the neighborhood and the city of Austin.